heaohan/GpuSIAsForTPPSE/README.md

-# GpuSIAsForTPPSE
+# GpuSIAsForTPRPSE
-This repository includes code and data for SIAs assisted TPPSE.
+This repository includes code and data for SIAs assisted TPRPSE.

 /SIAs_c++ includes the C++ code of the SIAs.
 The code is compiled by Visual C++ 2017 and CUDA 10.0.
 There is a solution: SIAs_c++.sln in this folder.
 7 projects are included in the solution: PSO, APSO, DE, LFA, GPU_APSO, GPU_DE, GPU_LFA.